mjonasz/bs-pp-playlist/README.md

 # bs-pp-playlist
 BeatSaber PP playlist generator.

-It allows you to generate Beat Saber up-to-date playlist with PP songs, sorted by PP.
+It allows you to generate Beat Saber up-to-date playlist with highest PP songs, sorted by PP.

 ## Usage
 0. Clone repo and enter to its directory